CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 the interests of this country in the presence of foreign nations -- I \
 do not think it is wise or patriotic at such a juncture to \
 assert that he is discredited and defeated, to gloat over \
-the alleged humiliation of the country, and to say on every occassion \
+the alleged humiliation of the country, and to say on every occasion \
-that the Goverment as a whole is weak and vacillating.
+that the Government as a whole is weak and vacillating.
 If those \
 statements were believed in foreign countries, if they were acted \
 upon by foreign Governments, they would make a great mistake. \
 They would find that courteous diplomacy, and moderate language, and \
 even graceful concessions, are not incompatible with a firm maintenance \
 of the honor and the essential interests of the country.
 And if \
 they were to presume upon this false interpretation of the mind \
-of the Foreign Minister andthe mind of the Government, the difficutly \
+of the Foreign Minister and the mind of the Government, the difficulty \
-of preserving peace woudl be very much increased.
+of preserving peace would be very much increased.
 Now I \
 want, according ot my manner, to submit to you a plain \
 statement of the situation as it appears to me.
 Ours is a \
 democratic Government.
 We gain all our strength from the confidence \